Autistic Wings Dance Company

 Dance teacher and student stretching

-PS: Autistic Wings’ photo policy is simple: Only Leta (our founder) and young Miranda (our vice president’s granddaughter) are allowed to be photographed and recorded for our socials and the website.
+PS: Autistic Wings’ photo policy is simple: Only Leta (our founder), young Miranda (our vice president’s granddaughter), Spencer (with permission of his parents), our pre-company dancers, and our adults who consent to being photographed are allowed to be photographed and recorded for our socials and the website.
 The internet is a crazy place, and we deal with an at-risk population.
 Our “babies” are young and at risk for being targeted by creeps.
 Some of our adults are not out as “autistic” in their real lives.
 By not posting their photos and videos of our dancers, we are protecting their privacy.
 Thanks for understanding.

 Young girl walking down a path carrying her dance board on her back.